 If you’re looking for dividend stocks without quite so much risk, the PowerShares S&P 500 High Dividend Low Volatility Portfolio (NYSEARCA:SPHD) is literally designed to provide you with just that.

-The SPHD is another 50-stock portfolio that seeks out dividends, not in risky emerging markets, but in the most stable high-yield blue chips the S&P 500 has to offer.
-To do this, the index takes the 75 highest-yielding constituents of the index, with a maximum of 10 stocks in any one particular sector, then takes the 50 stocks with the lowest 12-month volatility from the group.
+The SPHD has a portfolio that seeks out dividends, not in risky emerging markets, but in the most stable high-yield blue chips the S&P 500 has to offer.
+To do this, the index takes the 75 highest-yielding constituents of the index, with a maximum of 10 stocks in any one particular sector, then takes the 51 stocks with the lowest 12-month volatility from the group.

-The result is a mostly boring group of stocks that are heavy in utilities (17%), industrials (15%) and real estate (13%).
-What’s interesting there is that information technology is a fairly heavyweight at 12% of the fund.
+The result is a mostly boring group of stocks that are heavy in utilities (14%), energy (14%) and real estate (24%).

 The main purpose of a fund like SPHD is to create even returns and strong income — something more in line of protection against a down market.
-But it has even managed to clobber SPY (and numerous dividend ETFs) amid a rip-roaring rally.
+But it has even managed to clobber SPY (and numerous dividend ETFs) in the past.